Chime Review 2023: Checking, Savings, Pros & Cons

 Is Chime Right for You?

-Chime’s suite of offerings and in-app tools are pretty lean, but could be a fit for you if you have relatively simple needs.
+Chime’s suite of offerings and in-app tools are pretty lean, but could be a fit for you if you have relatively simple banking needs.
 Here’s our take on the best things and the not-so-best things about opening a Chime account.

-Pros and Cons about Chime
+Pros and Cons of Chime

 We’ve rounded up the pros and cons of Chime to help you decide if this is the right option for you.